Egusi Soup Recipe

 Egusi Soup Variations

 To make it a vegetarian egusi soup recipe, don’t add the assorted meat, turkey, and mackerel.
-Trust me; the egusi soup will still taste divine!
+Trust me; the egusi soup will still taste divine even without them!
 You can also try pumpkin leaves, waterleaf, and other vegetables for the leafy greens.

 For the ground almond and onion paste, you can substitute it with egusi or ground melon seeds paste to thicken the soup.
 You may still add the onion paste but mix them thoroughly to avoid lumps.